nwchemgit/nwchem-wiki/ZCOORD-Forcing-internal-coordinates.md

-## ZCOORD -- Forcing internal coordinates
+## ZCOORD: Forcing internal coordinates

 By default redundant internal coordinates are generated for use in geometry optimizations.
 Connectivity is inferred by comparing